 (f) Controlling or subduing an inmate in order to stop or prevent self-inflicted harm.

 (3) Deadly force.
-Deadly force may be used when the staff member reasonably believes that such force is the least force necessary to do any of the following:
+Deadly force may only be used when the staff member reasonably believes that such force is necessary to accomplish any of the following:

 (a) To protect self or another from death or serious physical harm being caused or threatened by an inmate or another person;